-If you have a persistent toothache or any other dental health problem, the best solution is to go to your dentist for treatment.
+If you have a persistent toothache or any other dental health problem, the best solution is to go to your see your local dentist.

 Clove oil is one of the oldest home remedies, and it is for one good reason – it is very effective.